 - Learning or cognition issues.

 Comprehensive care management

 - Patient & family support

-- Referral to community & social support services
+- Referral to the community & social support services

 Health Home Providers

-States have flexibility to determine eligible health home providers.
+States have the flexibility to determine eligible health home providers.
 Health home providers can be:

-- A designated provider: May be a physician, clinical/group practice, rural health clinic, community health center, community mental health center, home health agency, pediatrician, OB/GYN, or other provider.
+- A designated provider: Maybe a physician, clinical/group practice, rural health clinic, community health center, community mental health center, home health agency, pediatrician, OB/GYN, or another provider.

 - A team of health professionals: May include physicians, nurse care coordinators, nutritionists, social workers, behavioral health professionals, and can be free-standing, virtual, hospital-based, or a community mental health center.

-- A health team: Must include medical specialists, nurses, pharmacists, nutritionists, dieticians, social workers, behavioral health providers, chiropractics, licensed complementary and alternative practitioners.
+- A health team: Must include medical specialists, nurses, pharmacists, nutritionists, dietitians, social workers, behavioral health providers, chiropractic, licensed complementary and alternative practitioners.